francesco-taioli/univr-ml-ai-2021/README.md

 # Univr Ml & Ai

 # Setup

 - cp .env.example .env (use to setup some variable)
-- put your kaggle api settings inside .env (KAGGLE_USERNAME and KAGGLE_KEY)
+- put your kaggle api settings inside .env (KAGGLE_USERNAME and KAGGLE_KEY).
+This is used to download the dataset automatically.
+Login in into Kaggle -> your profile -> account.
+From here under "Api" section click "Create new API token" button.

+# Report
+In the **pdf_report** folder you can find a detail report for the project.
+We encourage you to take a look

 # Tensorboard

-python -m tensorboard.main --logdir=S:\train_data\logs --host=127.0.0.1 --port 6006
+python -m tensorboard.main --logdir=S:\train_data\logs --host=127.0.0.1 --port 6006 // change logdir based on env
-// change logdir based on env variable TRAIN_DATA
+variable TRAIN_DATA

-# TODO
-- COLAB LINK
-# package
+# Package

 - kaggle
 - albumentations
 - segmentation model - pip install -U segmentation-models